All Episodes

 Not coming back.

-And to me, that was that was a legitimate reason to say, well, if there aren't going to be advertisers or big advertisers of the money, if we're going to lose money on this thing, then let's get rid of it.
+And to me, that was a legitimate reason to say, well, if there aren't going to be advertisers or big advertisers of the money, if we're going to lose money on this thing, then let's get rid of it.

 I understand that business decision.